unrealwork/atsd-use-cases/how-to/database/historize/README.md

 To execute the job once per hour, set schedule as `0 0 * * * ?`.

 Each query requires a separate configuration in the `JDBC` job.
-The configurations within the same job are executed sequentially to help minimize the load on the database.
+The job executes configurations within one job sequentially to minimize the load on the database.

 The configuration determines rules for mapping results of the query to ATSD schema.

 The ATSD schema requires that each series has an entity name, a metric name, time, and value.
-Series tags are optional and are set for series with extra dimensions.
+Optionally, set series tags for series with extra dimensions.

-Both of the below queries will store data under the manually specified 'ops_db' value.
+Both of the below queries store data under the manually-specified `ops_db` value.

-A common 'orders.' metric prefix is set so that these series can be distinguished from other similarly named metrics (avoid naming collision).
+Set a common `orders.` metric prefix so that these series can be distinguished from other similarly-named metrics (avoid naming collision).

-> The same result can be accomplished by modifying column aliases which is less convenient in case of `SELECT *` queries.
+> Accomplish the same result by modifying column aliases, which is less convenient in case of `SELECT *` queries.

 * Configuration for `stat_orders_hourly_total` view:

-This query doesn't have any text columns and as such doesn't require any series tags.
+This query does not have any text columns and as such does not require any series tags.

 ```ls
 series e:ops_db d:2018-04-18T10:24:08.493Z m:orders.total_amount=920 m:orders.total_count=1